ShapeNet/RenderForCNN/README.md

 	python setup.py

 #### Demo of synthesis pipeline
 This small demo at `demo_render` shows how we get cropped, background overlaid images of objects from a 3D model.
 It also helps verity that you have all enviroment set up.
-To run the demo, follow steps below.
+To run the demo, cd into project root folder and follow steps below.

 	cd demo_render
 	python run_demo.py

 #### Running large scale synthesis

-0. Estimate of viewpoint and truncation distributions with KDE (kernal density estimation).
+0. **Estimate viewpoint and truncation distributions** with KDE (kernal density estimation).
+If you haven't compiled the kde package, go to `render_pipeline/kde/matlab_kde_package/mex`, open MATLAB and run `makemex` in MATLAB to generate mex files.

     <pre>
     cd render_pipeline/kde
     </pre>

-    Open matlab and run the following command (expect to see plots popping up)
+    Open MATLAB and run the following command (expect to see plots popping up).
+Viewpoint and truncation statistics will be saved to `data/view_statistics` and `data/truncation_statistics`.
+Samples generated from estimated distrubtion will be saved to `data/view_distribution` and `truncation_distribution`.

     <pre>
     run_sampling;
     </pre>

-1. Render images with Blender.
-This step is computationally heavy and may take a long time depending how powerful your computers are.
+1. **Render images with Blender** This step is computationally heavy and may take a long time depending how powerful your computers are.
 It takes us around 8 hours to render 2.4M images on 6 multi-core servers.
 If you have multiple servers with shared filesystem, you can set `g_hostname_synset_idx_map` in `global_variables.py` accordingly.
 Note that currently models are directly from ShapeNet, deformed models will be released separately later.

     <pre>
     python render_pipeline/run_render.py
     </pre>

+    You can stop rendering at any time and execute following commands to crop and overlay background on images that have already been rendered.
+In default, rendered images will be saved at `data/syn_images`.

-2. Cropp images.
-This step is IO heavy and it takes around 1~2 hours on a multi-core server.
+2. **Crop images** This step is IO heavy and it takes around 1~2 hours on a multi-core server.
 SSD or high-end HDD disk could help a lot.
+In default, cropped images are saved to `data/syn_images_cropped`.

     <pre>
     python render_pipeline/run_crop.py
     </pre>

-3. Overlay backgrounds.
-Time consumption is similar to cropping step above.
+3. **Overlay backgrounds** Time consumption is similar to cropping step above.
+In default, background overlaid (also cropped from step above) images are saved to `data/syn_images_cropped_bkg_overlaid`.

     <pre>
     python render_pipeline/run_overlay.py
     </pre>

+    If you'd like to get a file containing all synthesized image filenames and their labels (class, azimuth, elevation, tilt angles), we have some helper functions for that - just go look at `get_one_category_image_label_file` and `combine_files` in `view_estimation/data_prep_helper.py`, also refer to `view_estimation/prepare_training_data.py` for usage examples.

 ### Off-the-shelf Viewpoint Estimator